-The upper Paleocene and lower Eocene sediments on the STR decrease in grain size upsection as the clay assemblage evolves from a complex assemblage of kaolinite, illite, and smectite to predominantly smectite.
-This pattern reflects decreased erosion and continental relief at the end of transtensional activity that led to the development of basins from Antarctica to much of the STR.
-The local source region of Site 1171 was tectonically active during the late Paleocene, and that of Site 1170 during the middle Eocene (TFZ), leading to changes in clay mineral evolution at the two sites.
+The upper Paleocene and lower Eocene sediments on the STR decrease in grain size upsection as the clay assemblage evolves from a complex assemblage of kaolinite, illite, and smectite to predominant smectite.
+This pattern reflects decreased erosion and continental relief at the end of the stage of tectonic activity that led to the formation of transtensional basins from Antarctica to much of the STR.

-Beginning in the late middle Eocene, increasing grain size of the shallow-marine siliciclastics on the STR and western Tasmania margin, together with a clay assemblage dominated by illite and kaolinite, resulted from erosion of steep-continental relief.
-This interval correlates with a stage of late middle and late Eocene tectonism resulting from increased spreading rates in the Australo-Antarctic Gulf, and strike-slip activity on the western STR.
-This stage of tectonism ultimately led to the final separation of Australia from Antarctica at the Eocene/Oligocene boundary.
+Beginning in the late middle Eocene, increasing grain size of the shallow-marine siliciclastics on the STR and west Tasmanian margin, together with a clay assemblage dominated by illite and kaolinite, resulted from erosion of steep-continental relief.
+This interval correlates with a stage of late middle and late Eocene tectonism resulting from increased spreading in the Australo-Antarctic Gulf, and strike-slip activity on the western STR.
+This stage of tectonism ultimately led to a final separation of Australia from Antarctica.
 The presence of volcanic glass on the Pacific side of the Tasmanian region and ash layers on the ETP indicate that the late Eocene interval of tectonism was associated with intensified volcanic activity that may have persisted into the early Oligocene.
-It remains to be determined how much of this volcanism was associated with the presumed hot spot volcano of the Cascade Seamount on the ETP and how much volcanism was related to the general tectonism.
+How much of this volcanism was associated with the presumed hot spot volcano of Cascade Seamount on the ETP and how much was related to the general tectonism remains to be determined.